 No matter which company the computer has been manufactured, the basic components of the computer and working remain the same.
 The computer consists 4 main units-

 All the data received by the computer goes through the input unit.
-The input unit comprises devices like a mouse, keyboard, scanner, etc. Each of these devices acts as a mediator between the users and the computer.
+The input unit comprises devices like a mouse, keyboard, scanner, etc. Each of these input devices of the computer acts as a mediator between the users and the computer.

 Control Processing Unit or the CPU, is the brain of the computer.
 It works the same way a human brain works.
 The brain controls all the activities performed by humans.